 Level 4 Paths to Quality site.

-Children and senior volunteers from our community, along with senior residents at Lutheran Life Villages. participated in more than 5,200 hours of intergenerational activities.
+Children, senior volunteers from our community, the Foster Grandparents program, and senior residents from Lutheran Life Villages participated in 5,000 hours of intergenerational activities.

 More than 100 faith-based lessons were enjoyed at Children’s Village.